EducationalTestingService/rsmtool/doc/config_rsmtool.rst

 train_file
 """"""""""
 The path to the training data feature file in ``.csv`` format.
 Each row should correspond to a single response and contain numeric feature values extracted for this response.
 In addition, there should be a column with a unique identifier (ID) for each response and a column with the human score for each response.
-Can be absolute or relative to the location of config file.
+The path can be absolute or relative to the location of config file.

 test_file
 """""""""
 The path to the evaluation data feature file in ``.csv`` format.
 Each row should correspond to a single response and contain numeric feature values extracted for this response.
 In addition, there should be a column with a unique identifier (ID) for each response and a column with the human score for each response.
-Can be absolute or relative to the location of config file.
+The path can be absolute or relative to the location of config file.

 description *(Optional)*
 """"""""""""""""""""""""